OleksiiReznichenko/Invicta/README.md

 Nuxt Uid Nuxt: for help to generate random ids in nuxt(not neccesary);

-Smooth Scroll: for smooth scroll on website
+Smooth Scroll: for smooth scroll on website;

 Also will use: